abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 References: https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#a-build-lifecycle-is-made-up-of-phases

+## Surefire Plugin
+The "Maven Surefire Plugin" enables us to run test with maven commands like `mvn test`.
+The `spring-boot-maven-plugin` added by default by the Spring Initializr takes care of this.

 ### SNAPSHOT version
 `SNAPSHOT` is the latest in the development branch, as soon as it goes to release, `SNAPSHOT` can be removed from the name.